opensecuritycontroller/community/testing/testcases/vc_testcases.md

 **Expected Result:**
 A dialog asks you to approve SSL Certificates will appear.
 Upon completion, the line with Virtualization Connector with the name My_VC2 should be added.
-The Type should be OPENSTACK, Controller IP should be empty and Provider IP should have the keystone ip according to input at step 6., Job Status should be PASSED.
+The Type should be OPENSTACK, Controller IP should be empty and Provider IP should have the keystone ip according to input at step 6., Job Status should be **PASSED**.

 ****